-The cycles of life brought us to the Coronavirus and a world quarantine was decreed.
-Confinement.
-I'm a hermit gardener.
-It's not at all uncomfortable for me to stay in my favorite place.
+In March 2020 I was visiting Caracas —I also live in Barcelona, Spain— and the world-wide irruption of the Covid-19 caused me to be confined in my home town.
+I am a hermit gardener, and it was not uncomfortable for me to stay in my favorite place.
 I set out to photograph the plants by isolating them from their surroundings, thinking about their lighting, their location, their poses.
-I dedicated myself to portraying them.
+I devoted myself to portraying them.

-How different from each other.
-Each one requires different treatment, an approach designed to exalt their powers, be they flowers, textures, shapes, transparencies, defenses or attitudes.
+How different they are from each other!
+Each one requires special treatment, an approach designed to exalt their powers, be they flowers, textures, shapes, transparencies, defenses or attitudes.

-Each plant represents an archetype, it fits some of the archaic images we have of ourselves since our origins, in all cultures.
-There are so many of them in the garden to encompass the images contained in the Major Arcana of the Tarot of Marseilles.
+Each plant represents an archetype, fits one of the archaic images we have had of ourselves since our origins, in all cultures.
+There are so many in the garden to suggest a Tarot.
 A representation of the path of the Inner Garden, of that realization that comes from having full consciousness of oneself.
-Know yourself, preach Apollo.
+Know yourself, preaches Apollo.
 Be yourself, says Dionysus.

-The twenty-two Major Arcana represent what Jung postulated as Archetypes of the Collective Unconscious, ordered in a sequence that can be interpreted as the process of individuation: the stages of consciousness until reaching plenitude, knowledge, acceptance and the realization of oneself as a complete work.
-This sequence, which begins with the indetermination and potentiality of The Madman and ends with the perfection of The World, passes through various stages and polarities that encompass all the possibilities of our path, with its ups and downs, successes, failures, loves, sadness, illusions and disappointments.
-Each arcane adds a learning process that leads to the final goal: to reach the world.
+This sequence, which begins with the indetermination and potentiality of The Fool and ends with the perfection of The World, passes through various stages and polarities that encompass all the possibilities of our path, with its ups and downs, successes, failures, loves, sadnesses, illusions and disappointments.
+Each Arcanum adds a learning process that leads to the final goal: to reach the world.
 To be The World.